aws/aws-connected-device-framework/source/docs/development/prerequisites.md

 ## Prerequisites for Deployment
 Tool / Technology | Reason
 ---|---
-[aws cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) | Used as part of some deployment scripts [jq](https://stedolan.github.io/jq/download/) | Used as part of some deployment scripts
+[aws cli (v2)](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) | Used as part of some deployment scripts [jq](https://stedolan.github.io/jq/download/) | Used as part of some deployment scripts